-Passport maintains an active Quality Improvement Program.
+Senior Whole Health maintains an active Quality Improvement Program.
 The Quality Improvement Program provides structure and key processes to carry out our ongoing commitment to improvement of care and service.
+Senior Whole Health focuses on reducing health care disparities through the Quality Improvement Program.
 The goals identified are based on an evaluation of programs and services; regulatory, contractual and accreditation requirements; and strategic planning initiatives.